glihm/starknet-abigen-rs/README.md

 let values = Vec::<u32>::deserialize(felts, 0).unwrap;
 ```

-Any time implementing the `CairoType` trait can be used this way.
+Any type implementing the `CairoType` trait can be used this way.

 ## Generate the binding for your contracts